floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_roles_permissions.md

 Copyright 2020 floragunn GmbH
 -->

-# Defining Search Guard Roles
+# Defining Search Guard roles
 {: .no_toc}

 {% include toc.md %}

-Hint: You can also use the [Search Guard Confguration GUI](../_docs_configuration_changes/configuration_config_gui.md) for configuring Roles and Permissions.
+Hint: You can also use the [Search Guard Configuration GUI](../_docs_configuration_changes/configuration_config_gui.md) for configuring Roles and Permissions.

 Search Guard roles are the central place to configure access permissions on: